-In general, they are an adaptable and social fish that are perfect for beginners.
-With various colours and as a shoaling species, they will be a great addition for community tanks.
+In general, they are adaptable and social fish that are perfect for beginners.
+With various colors and as a shoaling species, they will be a great addition to a community tank.
 Are you looking to keep some Zebra Danios?

 Well, here is the ultimate Zebra Danio care guide that might prove helpful.
-We will look at every aspect like typical behaviour, tank conditions, feeding requirements, and even breeding.
+We will look at every aspect like typical behavior, tank conditions, feeding requirements, and even breeding.
 Let’s dive in!

 Like many other freshwater species, the Zebra Danio is part of the Cyprinidae family.
 Its scientific name is Danio rerio, and they come from a wide geographical scope, mainly around India and Nepal.

-A lot of aquarists like this fish as they are peaceful and social, not to mention extremely hardy and easy to care.
+A lot of aquarists like this fish as they are peaceful and social, not to mention extremely hardy and easy to care for.
 Most stores would sell them for around $2, which is very reasonable for a species that can live up to five years and a half.

 In addition, Zebra Danios are highly researched for a variety of reasons as they are often used as test subjects.
 This is usually for being a vertebrate animal.
 One fun fact about these fish is that they share 70% of their genes with humans!

 One of the most evident behaviours of this species is their social tendencies, which explains why they enjoy shoaling.
 Shoals may contain hierarchical dominance with non-aggressive behaviours, so there is no need to worry.

 While Zebra Danio is generally peaceful, you can occasionally see them biting at long-finned fishes that move more slowly.
 With this social behaviour in mind, note that these fishes will have a hard time thriving on their own.